griga23/shoe-store/lab1.md

   PRIMARY KEY (customer_id) NOT ENFORCED
   );
 ```
-Compare created keyed table with shoe_customers, what is the difference.
+Compare the new table `shoe_customers_keyed` with `shoe_customers`, what is the difference?

 ```bash
 SHOW CREATE TABLE shoe_customers_keyed;
 ```
-We do have a different [changelog.mode](https://docs.confluent.io/cloud/current/flink/reference/statements/create-table.html#changelog-mode) and a [primary key](https://docs.confluent.io/cloud/current/flink/reference/statements/create-table.html#primary-key-constraint) contraint.
+We do have a different [changelog.mode](https://docs.confluent.io/cloud/current/flink/reference/statements/create-table.html#changelog-mode) and a [primary key](https://docs.confluent.io/cloud/current/flink/reference/statements/create-table.html#primary-key-constraint) constraint.
 What does this mean?

-NOTE: More information about Primary key constraint https://docs.confluent.io/cloud/current/flink/reference/statements/create-table.html#primary-key-constraint
+NOTE: You can find more information about primary key constraints [here.](https://docs.confluent.io/cloud/current/flink/reference/statements/create-table.html#primary-key-constraint)

-Create a new Flink job to copy customer data from the original table to the new table
+Create a new Flink job to copy customer data from the original table to the new table.
 ```
 INSERT INTO shoe_customers_keyed
   SELECT id, first_name, last_name, email
     FROM shoe_customers;
 ```

-Show amount of cutomers in the new table
+Show the amount of cutomers in `shoe_customers_keyed`.
 ```
 SELECT COUNT(*) as AMOUNTROWS FROM shoe_customers_keyed;
 ```

-Look up one specific customer
+Look up one specific customer:
 ```
 SELECT *
  FROM shoe_customers_keyed
  WHERE customer_id = 'b523f7f3-0338-4f1f-a951-a387beeb8b6a';
 ```

-Compare it with all customer records for one specific customer
+Compare it with all customer records for one specific customer:
 ```
 SELECT *
  FROM shoe_customers